- Docs

 Tip: Set the author's Display Name in their WordPress user profile for proper attribution.

-For users to receive updates from your Troy Server, your plugin needs the Troy: header pointing to your repository URL.
+For users to receive updates from your Troy Server, your plugin's main file needs a Troy header with your repository URL.

 Example Plugin Header